 School Governing Bodies

-All state maintained primary, secondary and special schools, are accountable to their governing bodies, which in turn are accountable to parents and the community.
+All academy primary, secondary and special schools, are accountable to their governing bodies, which in turn are accountable to parents and the community.
 Parent and staff representatives are elected to the governing body; the local authority appoint a governor to the governing body.
 In addition the governing body can co-opt its own governors, and it is traditionally these posts which the governing body uses to cover skills gaps, hence these posts often being offered to governors from the business community.
 Increasingly local authority appointment panels also look to the skills set of their appointees.

 The Role of the Governing Body